 The Council has five members who serve four-year terms.
 The probate judges elect one probate judge to serve on the Council; the Chief Justice appoints a retired state referee; and the Governor makes three appointments: one attorney and two persons who are not attorneys.

-Attorney Richard P. Healey is the Executive Director of the Council on Probate Judicial Conduct.
-He can be contacted by mail in care of Rome, McGuigan, P.C., One State Street, Hartford, CT 06103 or by telephone at 860-549-1000.
+Attorney Richard P. Healey is the Legal Counsel for the Council on Probate Judicial Conduct.
+He can be contacted by mail in care of Rome, McGuigan, P.C., One State Street, Hartford, CT 06103 or by telephone at 860-969-8702.
 The names of the Council members are as follows:

 Chairman, Hon.
 William J. Lavery, Judge Trial Referee, Danbury